tthorntone/AdNauseam-Wiki/Does-µBlock-block-ads-or-just-hide-them?.md

 #### More details regarding network filtering

 When a network request is filtered, **both** uBlock and ABP will collapse the DOM counterpart -- if any -- of a blocked network request.
-They both work the same way in such scenario, in the absence of a cosmetic filter matching DOM counterpart of the blocked network request.
+They both work the same way in such scenario, in the absence of a cosmetic filter matching the DOM counterpart of a blocked network request.

 In **both** uBlock and ABP, this occurs **after** the DOM is loaded, so in both cases, users **may** be able to visually notice the placeholder collapsing after the page loads.